Cube-OS/cubeOS/docs/faq-troubleshooting.rst

 How do I see the debug output of my board?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``minicom kubos``
+``minicom cubeos``

-How do I check what version of Kubos Linux I'm running?
+How do I check what version of CubeOS Linux I'm running?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Issue the ``uname -r`` command on the target board to display the kernel information.
-The Kubos Linux version will be the *n.n.n* number after "KubOS".
+The CubeOS Linux version will be the *n.n.n* number after "CubeOS".

 ::

     uname -r
-    4.4.23-KubOS-1.0.0
+    4.4.23-CubeOS-1.0.0

-What's the default Kubos Linux login?
+What's the default CubeOS Linux login?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-kubos/Kubos123
+cubeos/CubeOS123

 How do I make Rust binaries smaller?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~